ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ### Actions

 We already have the actions in place that mean we have established a session and need to load some data.
-These are the `InitializedWithRestoredSession` and `LoginSuccess` actions.
+These are the `SessionRestored` and `LoginSuccess` actions.
 When these actions are dispatched, we will begin an initial load of data (at this time, it is only the tea data, but it could expand in the future).
 So we have two new events in our application that we will need to express as actions:

 ```TypeScript
 import { Session, Tea } from '@app/models';